Tide Logo

 How to provide your proof

-1. The Support icon in the top right corner
+1. Tap the Support icon in the top right corner

-Provide one of these main types of proof
+Provide 1 of these main types of proof

 1. Business plan

-💡Submit your business plan as main proof, if you’re not actively trading yet.
+Submit your business plan as your main proof if you’re not actively trading yet.

-The business plan has a clear structure and includes most (if not all) of these sections:
+Your business plan should include most (if not all) of these sections:

 Executive summary